Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

       Drag-and-drop area or file picker to upload a **survey JSON** directly for this study.
       - Can be used instead of selecting an existing survey.
-      - The JSON structure must follow the JDash/JTrack EMA schema.
+      - The JSON structure must follow the JDash/JTrack EMA+ schema.
    - **UPLOAD EMA IMAGES ZIP FILE**
       Drag-and-drop area or file picker to upload a **ZIP archive** containing image assets used in EMA questions (e.g., visual prompts).